June 28 – August 15, 2018

 Exhibition Opening: Thursday, June 28, 5-8pm

 Creative Growth is pleased to present Chroma Key, an exhibition featuring digital and video work.
 In the Creative Growth Digital Media Lab, artists explore the potentials of new media using programs like Photoshop, Illustrator, Premiere, and Final Cut Pro to create and edit original video and digital pieces.
-Rarely exhibited, the work in Chroma Key represents the last few years of new media art produced by Terri Bowden, Janice Danker, Heather Edgar, Carlos Fernandez, Rosena Finister, Susan Janow, Paulino Martin, Nick Pagan, and Gregory Stoper.
+Rarely exhibited, the work in Chroma Key represents the last few years of new media art produced by Terri Bowden, Janis Danker, Heather Edgar, Carlos Fernandez, Rosena Finister, Susan Janow, Paulino Martin, Nick Pagan, Jordan King, Kim Clark, Stephanie Hill, and Gregory Stoper.

 A long-time producer, writer, and collaborator in the Digital Media Lab, Susan Janow’s most recent short film, Questions, is a departure from her characteristically narrative-driven videos of the past.
 In Questions, Janow silently sits, facing the camera as we hear an audio track of Janow asking a series of questions.
 The questions shift seamlessly between standard interview-like queries to more personal inquiries about one’s preferences and experiences.
 Neither confrontational nor entirely comfortable, the viewer is left to reflect not only on one’s own responses, but also the motivations and responses of the enquirer herself.